BenMaltby/Particle-Simulation/README.md

 # Particle-Simulation
-Simulates different kinds of particles (sand, water, wood, fire...)
+Simulates different kinds of particles (sand, water, wood, fire...) using cellular automata, where different cell types have different properties and therefore acting different in the environment

 Screenshots:
 ---------------